Skip to content

 This remains useful for operator-driven deploys and older webhook-style flows where something else has already updated the checkout on the target host.

-• A webhook receiver on the server (already installed in your environment), which validates the payload signature and triggers the same command above.
+• A webhook receiver on the server, which validates the payload signature and triggers the same command above.
 Ensure the deploy user has the repository checked out with proper permissions.

-3. On the server, the long-lived checkout at DEV_DEPLOY_PATH is reset to the pushed commit.
+3. On the server, the long-lived checkout at the configured deploy path is reset to the pushed commit.

 Woodpecker secrets are intentionally split by scope: